 The Local Authority (LA) operates a timetabled co-ordinated admissions procedure for all primary schools in line with Government legislation.

-The LA will manage the process on behalf of the school according to the scheme which they will publish on the Hampshire County Council Website and in their Admissions Booklet for that year.
-However it is still the Governing Body, as the Admission Authority for this school, who will allocate the available places in line with this policy.
+The LA will manage the process on behalf of the school according to the scheme which they will publish on the Hampshire County Council Website.
+However, it is still the Governing Body, as the Admission Authority for this school, who will allocate the available places in line with this policy.

-All applications need to be made on an Application for Year R form via www.hants.gov.uk/admissions parents can also request a paper copy from the school office.
-In addition to the CR2 form parents/carers applying under categories 1 to 6 (excluding 5) are asked to complete a separate supplementary information form.
+All applications need to be made on an Application for Year R form via www.hants.gov.uk/admissions.
+Parents can also request a paper copy from the school office.
+In addition to the application for year R form parents/carers applying under categories 1 to 6 (excluding 5) are asked to complete a separate supplementary information form.
 The additional information on this form assists governors in placing applications in the correct oversubscription criteria.

 Should there be more applications than places available, the school governors will admit children according to the following category order: